 Each of us have certain rights, simply by virtue of being human.
 Human rights legislation provides protection, procedures and remedies for those who have experienced discrimination.
 Because these protections flow from the Charter of Rights and Freedoms, human rights legislation is considered “quasi-constitutional”.
 This important legislation also often influences other pieces of legislation.

-Should your case involve a human rights issue, contact a lawyer promptly, because short limitation dates apply, particularly if provincial legislation applies.
-Under B.C. and Alberta provincial legislation, as well as federal legislation, the time period within which a complaint must be commenced (the limitation period) is 1 year.
+If your case involves a human rights issue, contact a lawyer promptly, because short limitation dates apply.
+Under B.C. and Alberta provincial legislation, as well as federal legislation, assuming no continuing discrimination, the time period within which a complaint must be commenced (the limitation period) is 1 year.